Tetraethyllead: Synthesis and properties

-TEL is produced by reacting chloroethane with a sodium–lead alloy.
+TEL is produced on an industrial scale by reacting chloroethane (ethyl chloride) with a sodium–lead alloy.

 The product is recovered by steam distillation, leaving a sludge of lead and sodium chloride.
 TEL is a viscous colorless liquid with a sweet odor.
 Because TEL is charge neutral and contains an exterior of alkyl groups, it is highly lipophilic and soluble in petrol (gasoline).
-This property, which allows it to dissolve so evenly and effectively in motor fuel also allows it to dissolve oils and fats well, and therefore, diffuse through the blood–brain barrier and accumulate within the limbic forebrain, frontal cortex, and hippocampus.
+This property, which allows it to dissolve so evenly and effectively in motor fuel, also allowed easy absorption by body fats and lipids and diffusion through the blood–brain barrier (BBB).
+The lead (II) ions (Pb2+) would accumulate within the limbic forebrain, frontal cortex, and hippocampus.
+Practically speaking, TEL is a "central nervous system toxin which produces an acute toxic psychosis."

+There is no cure for direct poisoning by TEL.
+Inorganic lead compounds, such as those present in engine exhausts, could be removed from the system through the administration of chelating agents, which bind to the inorganic lead and flush them out of the body.
+However, highly lipid-soluble TEL cannot be removed this way, and treatments are of a supportive nature.

-Despite decades of research, no reactions were found to improve upon this process that is rather difficult, involves metallic sodium, and converts only 25% of the lead to TEL.
+Despite decades of research, no reactions were found to improve upon this process; it is rather difficult, involves reactive metallic sodium, and converts only 25% of the lead to TEL.
 A related compound, tetramethyllead, was commercially produced by a different electrolytic reaction.
-A process with lithium was developed but never put into practice.
+However, tetramethyllead was even more difficult to make, and it did not find use beyond niche applications.
+A highly efficient pathway utilizing ethyl chloride with a slight excess of lithium was developed, with a TEL yield over lead of over 90%.
+However, by then the fuel additive had started to fall out of favor and into disrepute, and the process was never put into practice.

 Reactions

 A noteworthy feature of TEL is the weakness of its four C–Pb bonds.
 At the temperatures found in internal combustion engines, TEL decomposes completely into lead as well as combustible, short-lived ethyl radicals.
 Lead and lead oxide scavenge radical intermediates in combustion reactions.
 Engine knock is caused by a cool flame, an oscillating low-temperature combustion reaction that occurs before the proper, hot ignition.
-Lead quenches the pyrolysed radicals and thus kills the radical chain reaction that would sustain a cool flame, preventing it from disturbing the smooth ignition of the hot flame front.
+Lead quenches the pyrolyzed radicals and thus kills the radical chain reaction that would sustain a cool flame, preventing it from disturbing the smooth ignition of the hot flame front.
 Lead itself is the reactive antiknock agent, and the ethyl groups serve as a gasoline-soluble carrier.

 When TEL burns, it produces not only carbon dioxide and water, but also lead and lead(II) oxide: